 This Fellowship is offered in partnership with the U-M Sustainable Food Systems Initiative (SFSI).

-Available to one to two students entering the Master of Urban and Regional Planning (M.U.R.P.) program in fall 2022 or fall 2023.
+Available to two students entering the Master of Urban and Regional Planning (M.U.R.P.) program in fall 2023.

 - Two-year Fellowship experience

 - $37,000 stipend (spread over four semesters)

 - $48,000 in tuition scholarships (spread over four semesters)

 - Field Experience: Fellows have the opportunity to get hands-on experience through student-led projects, thesis work, or international and domestic internships.

 - Coursework and Mentoring: In collaboration with a TFS advisor, fellows will complete three required courses throughout the two-year program.